Always up to date

 We offer monthly specials & discounts, announce new products,

 and share occasional highlights from our workshop.

 We promise not to spam or overwhelm your in-box.sign up

 Take good care of your leather, and it will last for many, many years, and get better and better with age.
 Inspect the product regularly for any damage and broken or missing parts.
 (Please do not use a defective item.)
 Contact us immediately with any concerns.

 Leather care is easy!
 Don’t worry too much, and don’t be afraid to use your items — we promise leather is incredibly resilient, and regular weather won’t hurt it.
 If you think your item looks dirty, dry, or just need a little extra love, pouring a little leather conditioner on a cloth, and rubbing it in like lotion will usually do the trick.
 Baths and a jaunt in the river are just fine, but you might want to offer a little conditioner to your products afterwards.
 Saltwater can be harsh, so after a visit to the ocean, a good rinse in fresh water and proper conditioning will help preserve and protect your treasured leash or collar.
-See below for more specific information.
+See our Leather Care page for more specific information.

 The most important thing to avoid is chewing: please don’t leave your dog unsupervised, because leather is a pretty tempting target to gnaw on.
 Hint: take the leash off in the car!

 You’ll find an assortment of recommended products here.
 Always follow the product’s instructions for use.

 Conditioning: Leather conditioners help remove surface soil and restore moisture to the leather fibers.
 This helps to maintain or restore suppleness and weather resistance.
 New items don’t NEED treatment, but leather conditioner will soften the leather so it breaks in faster.